Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       currently a co-founder and partner at DoNew, a social startup that uses technology to bring disruptive people and product innovation to individuals, startups & governments.
-Rahul has been instrumental in defining the third pillar of Samagra's problem solving approach--leveraging data and technology to create impact at scale.
+Rahul has been instrumental in defining the third pillar of Samagra's problem solving approach-leveraging data and technology to create impact at scale.
 Rahul drives the use of technology across all our engagements
     image: /img/rahul-kulkarni_edited.jpg
     linkedInProfile: https://www.linkedin.com/in/rahul10100/
     name: Rahul Kulkarni